mukthaK/expensify-fullstack-capstone-react/README.md

 You can access a working prototype of the app with Node here: https://expensify-capstone.herokuapp.com/ You can access a working prototype of the app with React here: https://mukthak.github.io/expensify-fullstack-capstone-react/build

-## Functionality ???
+## Functionality
 The app's functionality includes:
 * Every User has the ability to create an account that stores information unique to them
-* User can Add Entries, Update Entries, and Delete Entries
+* User can add bill and add friends
-* User can see how many times a bhabit has been done
+* User can see a summery of who has to pay whom

 ## Technology
 * Front-End: HTML5 | CSS3 | JavaScript ES6 | jQuery | React